defaultroute0/NSXpolicyMigration/README.md

 Other work in progress not done yet...
-- pull/push the non-default services l4 (not create user: system)
+- pull/push the non-default services l4 ('not' created by user: system)
-- pull/push the non-default service context profiles l7 (not create user: system)
+- pull/push the non-default service context profiles l7 ('not' created by user: system)
 - finally pull/push the actual DFW rules that consumer all the above

 # Files